Title

 Executive Order No. 15 reorganizes the Department of Social Welfare and Development (DSWD) in the Philippines, transforming it from a direct service deliverer to a technical assistance provider, with a mandate to implement programs that alleviate poverty and empower disadvantaged individuals, families, and communities.

-The RSP must include: (a) shifts in policy directions, programs, and strategies; (b) structural/organizational shifts including functions per unit; (c) staffing shifts, detailing positions; and (d) resource allocation shifts indicating budget effects and savings.
+The RSP must include: (a) the specific shift in policy directions, functions, programs, and strategies; (b) the structural/organizational shift by organizational unit and relationships; (c) the staffing shift itemizing existing filled and unfilled positions; and (d) the resource allocation shift showing effects on budgetary allocation and possible savings.

-Redeployment shall not result in a diminution in rank or compensation, and must comply with all pertinent Civil Service laws and rules.
+EO No. 15 provides that redeployment of officials and personnel based on the approved RSP shall not result in diminution in rank and compensation, and must take into account all pertinent Civil Service laws and rules.

-Funding shall come from funds available within the DSWD, with the total requirements for the revised staffing pattern not exceeding available funds for Personnel Services.
+EO No. 15 states that implementation funding shall come from funds available in DSWD, but the total requirements for the revised staffing pattern shall not exceed available funds for Personnel Services.

 Analyze Cases Smarter, Faster